Car Buying Strategies

 The 2018 Toyota Tundra 2WD was revamped for this model year.
 New for 2018 is the standardization of Toyota Safety Sense, a driver assist package that includes high-tech active safety features.
 Also, it should be noted that the standard cab has been discontinued for the Tundra lineup.

-Top 10 Reasons to Buy a 2018 Toyota Tundra 2WD – The Pros
+Ten Reasons You May Like the 2018 Toyota Tundra 2WD – The Pros

 1. A Standard V8 Engine